umd-lib/ipmanager-django/docs/rails-model.md

     }

 ```

 ## Additional Information

-* All of the datetime fields, such as created_at and updated_at, should have a precision of 6 and they are non-null.
+* All of the datetime fields, such as created_at and updated_at, should have a
+    precision of 6 and they are non-null.

-### Groups
+### Group

 * The key and name fields are indexed, which means that they make it easy for lookup.